hazelcast/hazelcast-python-client/docs/index.rst

 ----

-`Hazelcast <https://hazelcast.org/>`__ is an open-source distributed in-memory data store and computation platform that provides a wide variety of distributed data structures and concurrency primitives.
+`Hazelcast <https://hazelcast.com/>`__ is an open-source distributed in-memory data store and computation platform that provides a wide variety of distributed data structures and concurrency primitives.

-Hazelcast Python client is a way to communicate to Hazelcast IMDG clusters and access the cluster data.
+Hazelcast Python client is a way to communicate to Hazelcast clusters and access the cluster data.
 The client provides a Future-based asynchronous API suitable for wide ranges of use cases.

 Overview